evoy-as/.github/.github/actions/git-tag/README.md

 - uses: evoy-as/.github/.github/actions/git-tag@main
   with:
     # Add an annotated tag.
 The provided string will be used as the annotation message.
 Defaults to null.
-    # NB!: Annotated tags requires both the user-email and user-name parameters to be provided.
     annotation: "My annotated message."
     # Replace an existing tag with the given name (instead of failing).
 Defaults to false.
     force: true
     # The tagname.
     tag: v1.2.3
     # The email to use for the tagger in the annotated tag.
+Defaults to github-actions[bot]@users.noreply.github.com.
     user-email: github-actions@github.com
     # The name to use for the tagger in the annotated tag.
+Defaults to github-actions.
     user-name: github-actions
 ```